 It is essential that you have reliable access to the Internet.
-It is not necessary to purchase or own your own computer but you should have a backup plan in place should you encounter computer problems.
+It is not necessary to buy or own your own computer, but you should have a backup plan in place should you encounter computer problems.
 Firefox is the recommended and supported browser for Blackboard.
-There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
 Should you encounter technical difficulties contact the instructor first, and/or the SPC technical support call (806) 894-9611, ext.
 2180.
 Be sure to include course and section number information when contacting technical support.